tmoens/zebrafish-facility-manager/Development.md

 mode reveals some problems in the system.
 So you want to run in production mode locally.

 This is not exactly the same as running in full production mode because
-1. your web server (Apache) many not have a certificate
+1. your web server (Apache) may not have a certificate
-1. your routes will all be on localhost rather than on proper subdomains
+1. your routes will not have subdomains
+1. your server will not be running as a service

 ### Client